Renting a Car in Tulum Mexico: The Ultimate Guide

 2. What’s the minimum age for renting a car in Mexico?

-Also, some car rentals want to see at least a driving license with a 1 to 2 years validity.
+Also, some car rentals want to see at least a driving license with a 1 to 2-year validity.

 2. A Valid Credit Card

-The higher your insurance coverage the lower the hold the Car rental company will do on your car rental.
+The higher your insurance coverage, the lower the hold the Car rental company will put on your car rental.

 Debit card bookings for rental cars are sometimes possible, but not every company accepts them.